zhengweina/gitskills/README.md

 # gitskills
-creatign a new branch dev
+creatign a new branch is quick & simple.